Nicatqmov/Andersen-task/README.md

 - Full **CRUD (Create, Read, Update, Delete)** functionality for contact messages.
 - **Server-side validation** for all inputs:
-  - Name: required and must be a string
+  - Name: required
   - Email: required and must be a valid email address
-  - Message: required and must be a string
+  - Message: required and must be at least 10 character
 - Display all submitted messages on the same page with clear formatting.
 - Edit feature that pre-fills the form with existing message data for easy updates.
 - Delete feature to remove messages from the database instantly.